 Suddenly I saw with startling specificity that although I’d been granted grace to forgive some of the people who’d hurt me in the past, I was still incarcerating many others whose offenses against me I find annoyingly repetitive: family members whose faults continue to needle, friends who unthinkingly share confidences.

 I saw that like Peter, whose question had prompted the parable, what I really want to know is how many times I must forgive the same person: the coworker whose glance I avoid when I’m late, team members who don’t do their fair share of the work, family members whose decisions still hurt.

-I saw myself then as the unforgiving servant, emotionally seizing the slights, disappointments and injuries done to me, slamming those responsible behind locked doors of resentment, cell after cell.
+I realized that I was the unforgiving servant in Christ’s parable, emotionally seizing the slights, disappointments and injuries done to me, slamming those responsible behind locked doors of resentment, cell after cell.